Drug Lab Detroit

 Current and Recent Graduate Students

-Abbie Bauer
+Abbie Moen

 Abbie is an MD/PhD student in the Translational Neuroscience Program, supervised by Dr. Mark Greenwald.